The Wampanoag: An Interview With Kate Waters

 What kinds of weapons and tools did the Wampanoag have?

 The Wampanoag used bows and arrows to hunt game for food.
 Boys started practicing with small bows when they were very young.
 They also learned how to catch fish in nets and with spears, and to set traps for small forest animals.
-Indian tribes used many kinds of tools — pointed sticks for planting, wooden hoes for turning earth, sharpened rocks for carving.
-By the time the Mayflower arrived, European traders had been visiting the area for many years so the Indians had also traded furs for metal tools and guns.
+Native American tribes used many kinds of tools — pointed sticks for planting, wooden hoes for turning earth, sharpened rocks for carving.
+By the time the Mayflower arrived, European traders had been visiting the area for many years so the Native Americans had also traded furs for metal tools and guns.

-What kind of houses did the Indians sleep in?
+What kind of houses did the Native Americans sleep in?

 Did anyone live on the land the Pilgrims settled?